 An ischemic stroke is a loss of blood flow to a part of the brain, occuring due to a clot.
 This disruption in blood flow leads to the sudden death of brain cells.
 A clot can cause an obstruction in blood vessels inside the brain (thrombotic stroke), or...

-Atherosclerosis is a condition where plaque accumulates inside the arteries, causing them to harden and narrow.
-Arteries carry oxygen rich blood throughout the body, and when they become obstructed, it can lead to serious medical complications...
+Atherosclerosis (athero=paste, sclerosis = hardening) is a chronic condition where plaque accumulates inside the arteries, causing the vessel to harden and narrow.
+Arteries carry oxygen rich blood throughout the body, and when they become obstructed,...

 AYURVEDIC SPEECH ASSESSMENT